Monroe, Michigan: History

 Long occupied by varying cultures of indigenous peoples, the area around the River Raisin was settled by the historic Potawatomi hundreds of years before French explorers and colonists reached it in the late seventeenth century.
 Robert de LaSalle claimed the area for New France after his 1679 expedition on the Griffon.

 In 1784, after the American Revolutionary War, Francis Navarre of Canada was given a portion of land south of the River Raisin by the Potawatomi.
 Colonists settled Frenchtown shortly thereafter as the third European community in what in the early 19th century became the state of Michigan.
 Around the same time, the Sandy Creek Settlement was established just north of Frenchtown by French-Canadian Joseph Porlier Benec.

 Because of its proximity to Detroit, the area was of strategic importance during the War of 1812 between the United States and Great Britain, especially after Fort Detroit surrendered to the British in August 1812.
-American forces en route to retake Detroit had camped in the area of the River Raisin in the winter of 1812–13.
+American forces en route to retake Detroit camped in the area of the River Raisin in the winter of 1812–13.
 A force of 200 Native Americans and 63 Canadian militia were forced to retreat north away from the River Raisin by 600 Kentucky militiamen and 100 French, under the command of James Winchester, on January 18, 1813.
-This skirmish was later dubbed the 'First Battle of the River Raisin'.
+This skirmish was later dubbed the "First Battle of the River Raisin".

-But, on January 22, 1813, a force of 800 Native Americans and 597 British, under Henry Proctor, surprised the force of 1,000 Americans and captured Frenchtown.
+On January 22, 1813, a force of 800 Native Americans and 597 British, under Henry Proctor, surprised the force of 1,000 Americans and captured Frenchtown.
 Many of the American militia were inexperienced, ill-trained, and badly equipped.
 They suffered 397 killed and 547 captured.
 The British and their allies had only slight losses.

 When the British departed with their captives to Detroit, they left those Americans too wounded to walk in the homes of Frenchtown inhabitants under the guard of a small British detachment and Native American allies, including Potawatomi.
 The morning after the battle, other Native Americans returned to Frenchtown.
 They plundered and burned homes, and killed and ritually scalped many of the remaining American captives, taking others as slaves.
 The official U.S. estimate of casualties in this aftermath include a dozen named individuals killed and up to 30 more who were likely killed.
 The British estimated six Americans were killed.

 This event became known throughout the United States as the "River Raisin Massacre".
-This was also known as the Battle of Frenchtown (or the Second Battle of the River Raisin).
+It was also known as the Battle of Frenchtown (or the Second Battle of the River Raisin).
 Today, the site of the battle is preserved as the River Raisin National Battlefield Park, authorized in 2009.
-It is the first and so far the only national battlefield established for a War of 1812 site.
+It is the first and so far the only national battlefield established for a solely War of 1812 site.
 It has a small visitor center.